 Photographing sunrise/sunset at various locations in the Cinque Terre villages

 Special emphasis on photographing in the “blue hour,” when the Cinque Terre villages really come alive in photographs.

-Photographing the Cinque Terre villages from ferries and hiking trails
+Photographing the Cinque Terre villages under the full moon

 Experience the Italian rail system on the train trip from Venice to Cinque Terre